 Through both "pen and paper" exercises and MATLAB exercises the projects will stregthen your math skills.

-Hence, this is a great occacion to practice linear algebra and prepare for the exam.
+Hence, this is a great occacion to practice Calculus and prepare for the exam.

 It is possible to participate as non-Danish speaker since the course material and exercises will be in English, but the short intro by the teacher will be held in Danish.